mkner/robo-time/docs/timing.rst

   Example

-  | Variations on 1 second delays with 2 forms of output for uptime
+  | Variations on 1 second delays with with different delay times
+  | and 2 forms of output for uptime
+  | Shows the accuracy of the **delay(...)** function

 .. code-block:: python